-- 1. Employees and/or their authorized representatives shall have the right and be granted a reasonable amount of duty time (employee) or official time (authorized Union representative) to examine any of their personnel records in the presence of a management official.
-The employee shall have the right to prepare and enter on the record, while on duty status, a response to material placed in such records. - 2.
-Employees will be advised how to access their official personnel folder and obtain a copy of any material contained therein. - 3.
-The parties agree to incorporate the eOPF MOU dated March 15, 2010. - C. Access to personnel records of the employee by the employee and/or the authorized representative normally shall be granted within two (2) working days of the request if such records are maintained on the premises in which the employee is located and are immediately available.
-If the records are not so maintained as available, the Employer will initiate prompt action to obtain the records from their location. - D. Personal notes pertaining to an employee not qualifying as a system of records under the Privacy Act may only be kept and maintained by and for the personal use of the management official who wrote them.
-Such notes will not be disclosed to anyone.
+- 1. Employees and/or their authorized representatives shall be granted a reasonable amount of duty time (employee) or Article 30 time (authorized Union representative) to examine any of their personnel records.
+The employee shall be granted a reasonable amount of duty time to prepare and enter on the record a response to material placed in such records. - 2.
+Employees will be advised how to access their electronic official personnel folder and how to obtain a copy of any material contained therein. - 3.
+Employees will receive email notification of any SF-50 addition to their electronic official personnel folder. - C. Access to personnel records of the employee by the employee and/or the authorized representative normally shall be granted within two (2) working days of the request if such records are maintained on the premises in which the employee is located and are immediately available.
+If the records are not so maintained as available, the Employer will initiate prompt action to obtain the records from their location. - D. To qualify as personal notes or memory joggers, documents may only be kept and maintained by and for the personal use of the management official who wrote them.
 These notes must be maintained in a secure location.
-Personal notes shown or circulated to anyone must be maintained in accordance with this Section.
-These personal notes or memory joggers will not be used to circumvent timely disclosure to an employee, nor may they be used to retain information that should properly be contained in a system of records such as the SSA-7B file.
+These personal notes or memory joggers will not be used to circumvent timely disclosure to an employee, nor may they be used to retain information that should properly be contained in a system of records.
 The personal notes will be kept or destroyed as the manager who wrote them sees fit.
-If any of these conditions are broken, these personal notes are no longer mere extensions of the supervisor's memory and become records subject to the Privacy Act.
+If any of these conditions are broken, these personal notes are no longer mere extensions of the supervisor's memory and may become records subject to the Privacy Act.

-If a memory jogger is maintained in electronic form, such a record will only be kept on a portable electronic medium which is solely under the control of the management official who created it.
-The portable electronic medium will be locked in a secure storage area with access limited to the management official who created the record.
+If a memory jogger is maintained in electronic form, such a record will be retained in a manner that is accessible only by the individual who created the record.